Aims and purpose

 - At least two projects (from different institutions) on the CC programme must be involved

 - Both community partners and academic partners must be involved in scoping and participating in the activities

-- Community Co-Investigators and Academics on projects are all eligible to apply for funding.
+- Community Partners who have been formally involved as Co-Investigators are eligible to apply for funding.